HighInBC/SolderOven/README.md

 ###Relay output

 A port to attach the logic side of a relay to.
-It is expected that the relay takes a logic level signal and does its own current limiting under 40mA.
+It is expected that the relay takes a 5V logic level signal and does its own current limiting under 40mA.
+If your relay needs more than that then you need to add a suitable transistor.